ling17154/Character_Recognition/README.md

 - **Preprocessing Module**: used for trajectory preprocessing and sliding window path signature feature extraction.
 - **Classification Module**: used for sequence classification and final character recognition.

-The preprocessing pipeline mainly includes hanging normalization, dynamic feature construction, and sliding window path signature extraction for downstream classification.
+The preprocessing flow mainly includes dangling normalization, dynamic feature construction, and sliding window path feature extraction.

 ## Dataset